appscode/third-party-tools/storage/nfs/README.md

 persistentvolume/nfs-pv created
 ```

-**Create PersistentVolumeVlaims :**
+**Create a PersistentVolumeClaim:**

-Now, we have to create a `PersistentVolumeVlaims`.
+Now, we have to create a `PersistentVolumeClaim`.
 This PVC will be bounded with the `PersistentVolume` we have created above.

-Below is the YAML for the `PersistentVolumeVlaims` that we are going to create,
+Below is the YAML for the `PersistentVolumeClaim` that we are going to create,

 ```yaml
 apiVersion: v1